Week 35 pregnancy: Symptoms, baby milestones, and delivery prep

 Your belly is likely at its heaviest, and you may experience itching or tightness as your skin stretches.
 Using a good moisturizer can help alleviate these symptoms.

-Baby development at 35 weeks of pregnancy
+Baby development at 35 weeks

-Baby at 35 weeks
+Baby size at 35 weeks

-• Weight: Around 2.4 kilograms (5.3 pounds).
+• Weight: Around 2.4 kilograms (5.3 pounds)

 35-Week ultrasound